cordero1794/twinia-servo-digital-twin/README2.md

 # Acknowledgments

-This work was developed as part of a doctoral research project focused on the development of digital twins for robotic systems.
+This work was developed as part of a doctoral research project focused on the development of **Digital Twins for Artificial Intelligence in Mobile Robotics**.

-The research integrates experimental robotics, system identification, and simulation technologies to improve the reliability of robotic simulations and enable more effective sim-to-real transfer.
+The research integrates experimental robotics, system identification, simulation technologies, and hardware improvements to enhance the reliability of robotic simulations and improve the energy performance of the physical robotic platform.